Building Services & Permits

 - A scaled drawing showing the four exterior views of the structure, including the proposed finish grade line around the structure and the bottom of the footing line, is required.

 - A scaled detailed drawing showing sizes and materials of the typical exterior wall from footing to shingles is needed.
-A list of joists, beams and bearing wall sizes and spacings must be included.
+A list of joists, beams and bearing wall sizes and spacing must be included.
 The drawing must also show the ceiling and wall insulation for type and R-value.

 EXAMPLE: View a typical wall section example (PDF) for more information.